Hi. I’m Anil Karamchandani

 People working in the corporate sector; from someone just starting out, to a manager, managing a team.

-If you are an individual contributor, it will help you to do your work with less effort, from the comfort of your seat.
+If you are an individual contributor, it will help you to do your work with less effort.
 If you are a manager, you will get suggestions on how to harness the power of your team.

 The book is available on Amazon.in

 I worked with ABN AMRO Bank, India and later when it merged with The Royal Bank of Scotland (1994 – 2011).

-I love reading management / self-help books.
+I like to read and research on management.
 Some of my articles have been published in The Huffington Post, People Matters and Mint too.